Edit: Effective February 23, 2022, Failover/Final Destination URIs are available in the Bandwidth App. Learn more here

 What would happen to your calls if a failure prevented traffic from being routed to your usual inbound call routes?
 A great, albeit little-known, feature that Bandwidth offers provides increased reliability in call routing so that you’re able to failover to an alternative phone number to ensure that inbound calls get connected.

-Through the Bandwidth Dashboard API, we provide an attribute called Final Destination URI.
+Through the Bandwidth App API, we provide an attribute called Final Destination URI.
 This option differs from our standard call forwarding feature, which you would establish if you need to forward calls from one of your Bandwidth numbers to an alternative number.

 By setting a Final Destination, you are assured that in case of a failure of your usual call routes (Origination IPs or DNS host), your calls will be sent to a single location, either a SIP address or number, as backup.
 You can have peace of mind regarding your incoming calls in situations where otherwise you would miss your calls completely.